Zach Bolan

 About Me

-I am currently spending a significant amount of my energy and time launching HERDBUY ⇲ - an E-commerce website, with a twist, that gives power back to the buyer.
-This is as close to a startup from a garage as it gets, with a few college friends trying to build something cool (we're all remote, renting physical garages in California is expensive!).
-As the founding and lead engineer, I've bootstrapped the majority of the app and am responsible for every significant technical decision.
-While definitely a grind, it's honestly been refreshing to be laser focused on the product and trying to invent something that brings value to buyers and sellers.
-We had a soft launch in June where we learned a lot, and have now officially launched in late July 2024!
+Over a year ago now we launched HERDBUY ⇲ - an E-commerce website, with a twist, that gives power back to the buyer.
+This was as close to a startup from a garage as it gets, with a few college friends trying to build something cool (we're all remote, renting physical garages in California is expensive!).

 Other Interests 🌐

-While I have nearly a decade of experience in Web development I have spent time working around computer graphics and video games.
+While I have over a decade of experience in Web development I have spent time working around computer graphics and video games.
 I've always been visually inclined (I was originally a Fine Arts major) and so tinkering in this area just feels natural.
 I also enjoy building things for builders, which is why I probably always end up building an engine rather than actually creating a game.
-And like any self-respecting engineer these, days I have done some work in Machine Learning.
-I'm passionate about seeing how ML can empower, not replace, creatives and builders.

-I also care deeply about our environment and the future of our planet.
-I believe mitigating a climate crisis is one of the most pressing issues of our time.
-This is why I have moved my career into focusing on Climate, specifically into applying software and technology to meet the needs of our planet.
-I'm a Climatebase Fellow where I am currently deeply exploring the issues faced by the people and builders in the Climate space.
-There is tremendous opportunity to make an immense impact and I'm hopeful that I sit at the intersection of the Web, computer graphics, ML, and Climate.
+And lastly, I care deeply about our environment and the future of our planet – I believe mitigating a climate crisis is one of the most pressing issues of our time.
+This is why I have moved my career into focusing on Climate, specifically into the Circular Economy where I can apply software to meet the needs of our planet.
+I'm a Climatebase Fellow where I've met some incredible and motivated people doing important work.
+This has only further motivated me and makes me believe that there is tremendous opportunity to make an immense POSITIVE impact, and I'm hopeful that I sit at this intersection of the Web, AI, and Climate.

 Education